nhjschulz/cfsm/README.md

 There are operations to execute
    1. When the FSM "enters" a state, meaning it becomes the current active one.
-   2. When the FSM "leaves" a state, meaning some other state gets active
+   2. When the FSM "leaves" a state, meaning some other state becomes active
    3. When a cyclic processing in the active state shall take place
    4. When an event is signaled to the FSM